fellenbrais1/InfoServe/README.md

-# InfoServe
+# InfoProve

-A collection of HTML and CSS code for the InfoServe landing page.
+A collection of HTML and CSS code for the InfoProve landing page.